slightlyoff/Promises/README.md

 futureInstance.then(aHandlerThatReturnsAFuture)
               .then(doSomethingAfterTheSecondCallback);

-// If you're not trying to chain, there's a .done() method which just lets you
-// listen in on the results:
-futureInstance.done(onaccept, onreject);

-// Similarly, .catch() gives you access only to errors: futureInstance.catch(onreject);
+// .catch() gives you access only to errors: futureInstance.catch(onreject);
 ```

-## OK, So Why Futures For DOM?
+## OK, So Why Promises For DOM?

 To understand why DOM needs Futures, think about a few of the asynchronous APIs
 in DOM that return single values: